alexfrappier/cancyber_zeek/README.md

 ## Monitoring and Intelligence Context

-The CanCyber Zeek module outputs hits to the console, logs to file, and reports hit metadata and up to 2000 bytes of a signature-hit detected session to the CanCyber dashboard.
-The [CanCyber Dashboard](https://dashboard.cancyber.org/) is the best place to review hits and get context on the activity and get actor attribution.
+The CanCyber Zeek module outputs hits to the console, logs to file, and reports hit metadata and the begining of a signature-hit detected session to the CanCyber dashboard.
+The [CanCyber Dashboard](https://dashboard.cancyber.org/) is the best place to review hits and get context on the activity and actor attribution.
 Additionally, analysts are available in the [Slack group](https://cancyber.slack.com) to help interpret hits.

 ## Web Dashboard